Fluffernuttersandwich/Better7D2DbyFNS/README.md

 C. Are you sure the Priority (Load Order) is correct?
 MO2 keeps the Priority (Load Order) I (FNS) set... if you screwed it up, reinstall the ModList from Wabbajack.

+D. This is probably your problem:

+Remove all mods from Mods: C:\Users\YourUserName\AppData\Roaming\7DaysToDie\Mods

 ______________________________________________________________________________________________________________________